AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/set-tracking-mode-for-tasks.md

    * Auto&nbsp;Complete
    * Predecessor

-   For more information about the tracking mode options, see the [Set Tracking Mode for tasks](#tracking-mode-options) section in this article.
+   For more information about the tracking mode options, see [Task Tracking Mode overview](../../../manage-work/tasks/task-information/task-tracking-mode.md)

 1. Click&nbsp;**Save****.**